chrisnotthere/BlogHub/README.md

 [View the live project here](https://chrisnotthere.github.io/BlogHub)

 _Note: The API and Database are hosted on Heroku's free tier, which may cause them to go to sleep after a period of inactivity.
-If you experience a delay in loading, please refresh the page or wait a moment for the system to wake up._
+If you experience a delay in loading (or "no posts to display"), please refresh the page or wait a moment for the system to wake up._

 ## Features
   - **Authentication & Authorization:** Utilizes JSON Web Tokens (JWT) for secure user authentication and role-based authorization.